 Incidentally, we took one very expensive tour to Canterbury Cathedral, but these free ones are what we'll remember the longest.

-(Future posts will be about dining and book shopping.)
+(Other posts: dining and book shopping.)